Bahamas - Formalities

 A stay of up to six months, which may be extended to eight months, may be granted.
 Different Immigration officers, in different ports, give varying of amounts of time allowed, when you clear in.
 A careful note should taken of the time allowed, and be sure to apply for any necessary extension a few days before it expires.
 This can be done by going to a local immigration officer.

 Before the permitted time has expired, including any extensions, one must leave the country either by boat or by air.
-A copy of the cruising permit, or of any extensions, should be taken abroad to avoid having to show a return ticket to the airline and/or immigration when re-entering The Bahamas to rejoin a yacht.
+A copy of the cruising permit, or of any extensions, should be taken abroad to avoid having to show a return ticket to the airline and/or Immigration when re-entering the Bahamas to rejoin a yacht.
+However, having a refundable return ticket can save much hassle.
 The original cruising permit must remain aboard the yacht.
 When leaving by air, a $15 departure tax is collected.

 Yachts may remain in The Bahamas for a maximum of three years, but yearly extensions after the first year must be obtained from Bahamas Customs in Nassau.
 Each extension costs $500 payable by bank draft in favour of "The Public Treasury".
 Procedures for the extension should be started before the expiry of the current permit.
 Letters of request should be addressed to: Comptroller of Customs, P O Box N.155, Nassau.
 The number of the existing permit should be quoted and a copy enclosed for reference.
 More information available by calling (800)327-7678.